-Alexander Baboian is an eclectic guitarist, composer, producer, and educator from Boston currently based in Belgium.
-He has been described by renowned music educator Hal Crook in JazzWax as a "future major voice in jazz," and by All About Jazz as "a superb composer, an original improviser, and an apt bandleader."
-Alexander graduated Magna Cum Laude from Berklee College of Music in 2014, where he was awarded the Guitar Department Achievement Award twice and represented the college in major national festivals such as the Washington DC jazz Festival and the JEN Jazz Conference.
+Alexander Baboian is an eclectic guitarist, composer and educator from the US based in the Netherlands.
+He has been described by renowned music educator Hal Crook in JazzWax as a "future major voice in Jazz," and by All About Jazz as "a superb composer, an original improviser, and an apt bandleader."
+Graduating from the renowned Berklee College of Music in 2014, Alexander was awarded the Guitar Department Achievement Award twice and represented the college in major national festivals such as the Washington DC Jazz Festival, Boston Beantown Jazz Festival and JEN Jazz Conference.

-As a Jazz artist and instrumentalist Alexander has appeared on stage at major venues in America, Europe, and Asia such as The Kennedy Center, Scullers, the Berklee Performance Center (US), A-Trane, B-Flat, Kunstfabrik Schlott (DE), The Music Village, The Hotclub, De Muze (BE), The Bimhuis (NE), Budapest Jazz Club (HU), Cafesjian Center for the Arts (AM) Shinsekai (JP), and All That Jazz (KR) as well as festivals such as the DC Jazz Festival, JEN Jazz Conference, Beantown Jazz Festival (US), Morgenland Festival, Fusion Festival (DE), Lamatin Jazz Festival (HU), and the Goldon Apricot Film Festival (AM).
+As a Jazz artist and instrumentalist Alexander has appeared at major venues in America, Europe, and Asia such as The Kennedy Center, The Bohemian Caverns, Scullers, MIT and Harvard University Radio WHRB (US), A-Trane, B-Flat, Kunstfabrik Schlott (DE), The Music Village, The Hotclub Gent (BE), The Bimhuis (NE), Opus Jazz Club (HU), Cafesjian Center for the Arts (AM), Ogikubo Velvet Sun (JP), and All That Jazz (KR) as well as festivals such as the DC Jazz Festival, JEN Jazz Conference, Beantown Jazz Festival (US), Morgenland Festival, Fusion Festival (DE), Lamantin Jazz Festival (HU), and the Goldon Apricot Film Festival (AM).

 His broad artistic vision has lead to interdisciplinary collaborations between music and the visual arts (painter Oliver Orthuber and VJ Chuu); spoken word (Rhode Island University Annual Langston Hughes Poetry Reading); and dance (tap dancer Christopher Erk’s Tap in View and choreographer Katherine Leung’s Dreamscapes).
 He has contributed music to short films, animations, and video games (Capcom’s Shinsekai:Into the Depths) and participated in art installation projects (Isaac Chong Wai’s The Horizon Where We Can Never Touch at CHB Collegium Hungaricum, Berlin and Ana Prvacki’s Performing Daily Practice at the Isabella Stuart Gardener Museum, Boston).